-The monitoring system also provides information on which of the professions represented in the team has been in contact with the citizens (table 6).
-All citizens have been in contact with the social support workers.
-71 per cent have been in contact with the nurse.
-One out of three has been in contact with the psychiatrist, and equally one out of three with the addiction councilor.
-57 per cent have been in contact with the social office worker, who is a case worker from the social office who has authority over assignment to other kinds of social support from the municipality.
-A third have been in contact with other staff which may be the case worker from the jobcenter who has authority over cash benefits, and assignment to activation projects.
+The monitoring system also provides information on which of the professions represented in the team has been in contact with the citizens.

+84 per cent of the ACT-citizens receiving support in November 2012 have had contact with a social support worker within the last 3 months.
+The team leader explains that the reason why not all citizens have been in contact with a social support worker at that time is changes in the staff group as a social support worker had a new job and until replacement was found other team staff - for instance the nurse had the primary contact to the citizens who were attached to this support worker.
+64 per cent has been in contact with the nurse, reflecting that many of the ACT-citizens also have health problems, and furthermore that the nurse generally aims at meeting with all ACT-citizens at some point in time after their assignment to the team.
+Almost one out of three has been in contact with other staff which may be the case worker from the job center who has authority over cash benefits, and assignment to activation projects.
 The results clearly illustrate how the support which the citizens receive is multidisciplinary.
-This is where the ACT-method is different from 'brokered' case management, where the case manager facilitates support to mainstream support services.
+This is where the ACT-method differs from 'brokered' case management, where the case manager facilitates access to mainstream support services.